GSmithApps/hindent/README.md

 # ToDo

-- [ ] allow for comments
+- [ ] allow for end-of-line comments
-  - [ ] indented comments that are in-between some code are currently breaking it
-  - [ ] actually, reverse code and comments to allow for literate programming
 - [ ] VS Code extension
   - [ ] file icon
-  - [ ] syntax highlight comments
+  - [ ] syntax highlight code vs comments/natural language
 - [ ] maybe get it out of running as a subprocess so it returns things more easily
 - [ ] make a sphinx site
+- [ ] make into a package and push to pypi